 Options for Addressing Concerns About Special Education

-- Mediation – is an informal, voluntary process during which an impartial mediator helps parents and schools experiencing conflict reach a suitable agreement about a student’s special education program.
+- Mediation - An informal, voluntary process during which an impartial mediator helps parents and schools experiencing conflict reach a suitable agreement about a student’s special education program.
+Mediation is a problem-solving process rather than an adversarial process that allows the parties to communicate directly with each other as they work toward a mutually agreeable solution.

-- Due Process Hearing System – is the most formal of the dispute resolution options.
-A due process hearing may be used to resolve any matter relating to the identification, evaluation, placement of a child, or the provision of a Free Appropriate Public Education to the child.
+- Due Process Hearing System – The most formal of the dispute resolution options, a due process hearing may be used to resolve any matter relating to the identification, evaluation, placement of a child, or the provision of a Free Appropriate Public Education (FAPE) to the child.

 - State Administrative Complaint System – Part of the State’s general supervisory authority, this is the process through which members of the community can alert the state education agency (SEA) of potential noncompliance with the IDEA in the public schools.